Euphemia Haynes: Recognition

-Pope John XXIII awarded her the Papal decoration of honor, Pro Ecclesia et Pontifice, in 1959.
+Pope John XXIII awarded her the Papal Decoration of Honor, Pro Ecclesia et Pontifice, in 1959.
 She was named a Fellow of the American Association for the Advancement of Science in 1998.

+Martha Euphemia Lofton Haynes received numerous accolades throughout her distinguished career, reflecting her groundbreaking contributions to mathematics and education.
+In addition to the Papal Decoration of Honor, Pro Ecclesia et Pontifice, awarded by Pope John XXIII in 1959, and her recognition as a Fellow of the American Association for the Advancement of Science in 1998, her legacy continues to be celebrated through various honors: